 Sour cream - it will soften the texture and add some extra moisture to the cheesecake.
 You can also use double / heavy cream instead.

-Lemon - you will need lemon zest from two lemons and 1 Tbsp of fresh lemon juice for this lemon raspberry cheesecake.
+Lemon - you will need lemon zest from two lemons and 1 tablespoon of fresh lemon juice for this lemon raspberry cheesecake.

 Tips for making this recipe